 There are millions of Americans that are allergic to cats.
 When it comes to our feline friends, there are different parts of the cat to which people can be allergic, including their fur and saliva.
 Most people are allergic to a combination of one or more factors.
-By having a non-shedding cat, you will eliminate one of the most common triggers for allergies - fur that's lying around the house, on your clothes, and everything else!
+By having an almost hypoallergenic or non-shedding cat, you will eliminate one of the most common triggers for allergies - fur that's lying around the house, on your clothes, and everything else!

 Fortunately, there are numerous non-shedding cat breeds from which you can choose.
 Here are five of the top ones.

 The Sphynx cat breed is virtually a hairless cat breed.
 The only reason that it is almost hairless and not entirely hairless is that there is a small level of fuzz very close to the skin.
 Other than that, you will see this feline's bare skin rather easily, and from a distance, a Sphynx cat looks entirely hairless.